triton-inference-server/model_navigator/docs/conversion.md

 # Provide verbose logs.
 [ verbose: boolean ]

+# Seed to use for random number generation.
+[ random_seed: integer ]

 # Format of the model.
 Should be provided in case it is not possible to obtain format from model filename.
 [ model_format: choice(torchscript, tf-savedmodel, tf-trt, torch-trt, onnx, trt) ]